Skip to main content

 Next steps

-After completing the configuration steps in your Microsoft Entra ID (Azure AD) portal, proceed to Connect Microsoft Entra ID in SecureAuth IAM.
+After completing the configuration steps in your Microsoft Entra ID admin center, proceed to Connect Microsoft Entra ID in SecureAuth Connect.

-To complete this step in the SecureAuth IAM admin console, you'll need the following values:
+To complete this step in the SecureAuth Connect admin console, gather these values:

-• Directory Tenant ID - Your Microsoft Entra (Azure AD) tenant ID
+• Directory Tenant ID - Your Microsoft Entra tenant ID

 • Client ID - The application (client) ID from your Microsoft Entra ID app registration